 Above: Roma Football Club’s Weixin account

 Above: Roma Football Club’s WeChat account

-WeChat users can use the app’s built in QR code scanner to access either of these accounts.
+WeChat international (non China) users can use the app’s built in QR code scanner to access either of these accounts.
 Weixin users however will only be able to scan the first one.
-The second one will bring up an error message similar to the one below:
+The second one will bring up an error message.